nosami/vsonline/vs-online/how-to/vscode.md

 # Visual Studio Codespaces VS Code How-to

-This guide covers how to get started using VS Code with Visual Studio Codespaces.
+This article covers how to get started using VS Code with Visual Studio Codespaces.

 ## Sign up